Walter Hudson (Minnesota politician): Early life, education and career

 Hudson was born in Detroit, Michigan, to a Black father and a white mother.
 He received a bachelor's degree in information technology from the University of Phoenix.
 Hudson served on the Albertville planning commission and the city council from 2014 to 2021.

 Hudson has a background in conservative talk radio and hosted the show Closing Argument with Walter Hudson.
 He has worked for the David Horowitz Freedom Center.
 He was vice chair of the Republican Liberty Caucus of Minnesota and active in Minnesota's Tea Party Patriot movement.
 He supported Mike McFadden's 2014 campaign for U.S. Senate.

 Minnesota House of Representatives

 Hudson was elected to the Minnesota House of Representatives in 2022.
 He first ran after redistricting and after four-term Republican incumbent Eric Lucero announced he would run for a seat in the Minnesota Senate.

 Hudson serves on the Children and Families Finance and Policy and Public Safety Finance and Policy Committees.

 Political positions

+Education

 Hudson campaigned on promises to ban "the practice of critical race theory in public education", oppose "the sexualization of students via comprehensive sex ed", and abolish abortion.

-His campaign website claimed the 2020 election had questionable outcomes and said "our election system is fundamentally broken and deeply corrupt".
-Hudson is an anti-abortion activist and believes that women's right to abortion should be abolished.
-In 2022, he called for women who travel to other states to receive abortions to be arrested for murder.
+Healthcare

 Hudson has spoken at anti-vaccine rallies held by the organization Mask Off MN, and during a December 2022 meeting of the group he compared medical professionals recommending COVID-19 vaccines to slave owners.